Mrs K. Rudd - Chair Of Governors

 Hello, my name is Julie Taylor and I have recently joined the governing body as a Parent Governor.

-I have two children who both attend Kirkbride Primary School in reception and year 1.
+I have two children who both attend Kirkbride Primary School in Year 1 and Year 2.
 I was keen to become a Governor because like most parents, I am passionate about my children's education.
 Kirkbride Primary School provide an outstanding quality of education, has supportive staff and wonderful children.

 I have worked in finance for over 12 years and I plan to use my knowledge to assist in my role as a member of the finance committee.